 Let me show you a practical example of this.
 You may not get this fully right away, but the more you think about it, the more you are going to understand, because I am going to give you a scripture that will help you understand it.

-As he said in there, that if you are going to trust in circumcision, then you are going to have to do the whole law.
+As he said in there, if you are going to trust in circumcision, then you are going to have to do the whole law.
 Verse 20 names four specific prohibitions.
 This in itself proves that the law is not done away.
-Now what are those four prohibitions?
+Now, what are those four prohibitions?

 That they abstain from pollution of idols.
 (The first commandment, the second commandment, and the third commandment at the very least.